drdk/dr-svg-sprites/README.md

 ### Testing

-Testing consists of building a suite of test sprites to a tmp folder.
+Testing consists of building a suite of test sprites (configs defined in `test/tests.js`) to a tmp folder.
 The generated files are then diffed against the corresponding files in `test/prebuilt`.
 Any changes are logged to the console either as just `changed` (png) or as full patch-style output (svg, html, css etc).

 The full test suite can be run in a console with: